-Whatever possessed me to buy that disgusting piece of swimwear I don’t know.
+Whatever possessed me to buy this disgusting piece of swimwear I didn’t know.
 I think it was in a ‘fill a bag for a dollar’ at the charity shop.
 I made a note to myself to burn it that very night.

 I started wondering what I’d look like in a thong.

 I saw the French girl lying on her towel next to mine, watching me while she caressed her little brown tummy.
+Fingers swirling.
 She was giggling to her boyfriend who had dreadlocks and a mushroom tattoo on his ankle.

 I think I heard her saying “look at her big pot”, but she might have just been discussing what they were going to indulge in when they got back to their love shack.